Here’s how you can get covered, even after previously being disqualified from driving.

-Some car insurance providers will not offer quotes for drivers who have been banned or will only offer sky-high premiums.
+Some car insurance providers won’t offer quotes for drivers who’ve been banned, or will only offer sky-high premiums.

-But if you find yourself in this situation, there is a lot you can do to keep your motor insurance quote to a minimum.
+But if you find yourself in this situation, there’s a lot you can do to keep your prices at a minimum.

 Crack the code